ovinc/oclock/README.md

 When countdown is finished, 'Done' is displayed for 5 seconds in the GUI while the console displays *Countdown finished* and emits a sound.
 Then the time passed since the end of countdown is displayed as a negative value in red.
 The program stops when the GUI window is closed.

 ## Parse time function

+The `parse_time()` function transforms a string in the form `'h:m:s'` into a `datetime.timedelta` object.
+It is thus a duration parsing function.
-The `parse_time()` function is used in the argument parsing of the countdown GUI from a terminal (see above).
-It transforms a string in the form `'h:m:s'` into a `datetime.timedelta` object.
-Inputs of the form e.g. `'::5'` or `:2:`, `'3:30:'` are acceptable for 5 seconds, 2 minutes, and 3.5 hours, respectively.
+It is used e.g in the argument parsing of the countdown GUI from a terminal (see above).

+Inputs of the form `'::5'` or `:2:`, `'3:30:'` are acceptable for 5 seconds, 2 minutes, and 3.5 hours, respectively.
 ```python
 >>> parse_time(':2:30')
 datetime.timedelta(seconds=150)
 ```
+See more examples in the help (docstring) of the function.

+**NOTE**: if decimal numbers are used, they will all be summed up, e.g. `parse_time(:1.5:30)` yields a duration of 2 minutes.

 ## Context managers to record timing of commands